nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ##Sidebar Loading

-* Acrolix application continuously checks if it has a plugin for currently active application.
+* Acrolinx application continuously checks if it has a plugin for currently active application.
 * It queries the appropriate plugin for `frontmostFilePath` of the documents open in target application.
 * File extension of the frontmost file path also plays a role in enabling "Show Sidebar" menu.
 The extension should be part of `supportedExtensions` list of one of the loaded plugins.
-* When user selects "Show Sidebar" Acrollinx does performs few steps includeing:
+* When user selects "Show Sidebar" Acrolinx does performs few steps including:
 	* Creating appropriate plugin object
-	* Instanciating the `AcrolinxSidebarController` and set the plugin object its delegate.
+	* Instantiating the `AcrolinxSidebarController` and set the plugin object its delegate.
 	* Calling `openFileAtPath` method, here plugin should save the file path for future reference to own file path.
 	* Calling `loadSidebarURL`.
 The plugin should pass the sidebar URL to the `sidebarController` for loading.
-*  For initialising sidebar the plugin should implement `AcrolinxSidebarDelegate` method `sidebarLoaded`.
+*  For initializing sidebar the plugin should implement `AcrolinxSidebarDelegate` method `sidebarLoaded`.
 *  Typical implementation of `sidebarLoaded` looks like this: